 DR Congo has an HIV/AIDS adult prevalence rate of about 1.1%.
 Although this is far better than in countries like South Africa, Swaziland, etc., about 500,000 people were living with the disease in 2012 with about 32,000 deaths recorded within the same year.
 Other killer diseases such as the deadly malaria, sleeping sickness, typhoid fever, cholera, etc. continue to destroy several lives in DR Congo today.

 Excessive poaching, deforestation, Lack of environmental protection laws and law enforcement agencies, bad farming practices, excessive mining, etc. are some of the major “man-caused”environmental issues facing DR Congo today.
 Natural hazards such periodic droughts, seasonal flooding, volcanic eruptions with the release of poisonous gases, etc. remain some of the natural environmental issues facing DR Congo today.
 Poor sanitation is another major environmental and social issue facing DR Congo today.
 The overpopulation in the big cities and towns worsen the situation.
 Lack of good drinking water and water for domestic purpose remains another major problem facing DR Congo today.
 Many depend on untreated water sources such as slow flowing rivers and streams for drinking water and water for domestic purposes which explains the many water-related diseases in DR Congo today.

 Just like in many other African countries today, corruption levels remain at all-time high in DR Congo today.
 Government officials receive pay increments every now and then while most of the poor especially those in the villages and small towns wallow in extreme poverty and hunger.
-Almost all politicians and governmental agencies in Congo today engage themselves in corrupt activities fuelling nothing but poverty, hunger, and war.
-Corruption and poor governance continue to tear DR Congo into pieces living many with nothing but poverty, fear and despair.
+Almost all politicians and governmental agencies in Congo today engage themselves in corrupt activities fuelling nothing but poverty, war and despair.